My Forking Life

 How To Make Southern Deviled Eggs

-• Place 1 cup of water in the pressure cooker and place the steamer basket inside.
+Then, place 1 cup of water in the pressure cooker and place the steamer basket inside.

-• Once pressure cooking time is up, quick release the pressure, open the lid, and remove the eggs.
+Cover and pressure cook on low pressure for 8 minutes.
+Once pressure cooking time is up, quick release the pressure, open the lid, and remove the eggs.

-Eggs in a pressure cooker
+eggs in pressure cooker basket

-• Remove the cooked yolk from the egg whites and place the yolks in a bowl.
+Remove the eggs from the pressure cooker with tongs and place them in a bowl of cold water for 5 minutes.
+Peel the eggs and cut them in half.
+Remove the cooked yolk from the egg whites and place the yolks in a bowl.

-• Add mayonnaise, diced jalapeños, relish, salt and pepper and stir until combined and creamy.
+Use a fork and mash the egg yolks until broken apart.
+Add mayonnaise, diced jalapeños, relish, salt, and pepper and stir until combined and creamy.

-• Spoon the egg mixture into a piping bag.
+Spoon the egg mixture into a piping bag.

-• Use the piping bag to place the yolk mixture inside of the egg whites.
+Use the piping bag to place the yolk mixture inside of the egg whites.
+Sprinkle with smoked paprika.
+Enjoy!

 Which ways can I boil the eggs for deviled eggs?